chenhengwei1999/ISSPA/docs/source/components/navigation.rst

 |          PSO         |         ...          |       ...      |
 +----------------------+----------------------+----------------+

-In the followint parts, we will discuss more details of this tasks.
+In the followint parts, we will discuss more details of these tasks.

 **ROS Navigation Stack**